monitoringguys/M365SMP/README.md

 # M365SMP
-M365 Supplemental Management Pack
+M365 Supplemental Management Pack <br>
 3.11.2021
-- Updated release
+# Updated release
 - Mail Flow updated to 1.0.1.2
   The mailflow parameters were interchanged (sender/receiver) for that one hybrid workflow.
 - Services updated to 1.0.1.1